IvanKondrashkov/team/README.md

 6. In terminal check docker is running with command: " docker ps -a "

-7. In terminal in project folder execute: " docker compose up -d "
+7. In terminal in project folder execute: " docker-compose up -d "

 8. In terminal check docker container is running: " docker ps "